jonathanvdc/skeleshare-cgo26-artifact/README.md

   python3 evaluation.py --phase figure --only B-vgg-saturation
 ```

-To draw the figure, navigate to the `results/` folder of the desired experiment and run:
+To generate the plot, go to the experiment’s `results/` directory and run:

 ```bash
 cp B-vgg-saturation/eqsat/saturation.csv ./
 cp $SCRIPTDIR/figures/exploringTime.tex ./